juhodev/multiple-computer-ffmpeg-render/README.md

 ## Prerequisites

-You have to have [FFmpeg](https://www.ffmpeg.org) installed on your system.
+You have to have [FFmpeg](https://www.ffmpeg.org) installed on your system and it must be added to path.

 ## Options